SovereignCloudStack/standards/Standards/scs-0121-w1-Availability-Zones-Standard.md

 4. The redundancy in external connection within each AZ MUST be documented.
 5. The redundancy in core routers within each AZ MUST be documented.

-All of these requirements will either not change at all like the fire zones or it is very unlikely for them to change like redundant internet connection.
+After the initial setup, these requirements typically do not change at all (like the fire zones) or are very unlikely to change (like redundant internet connection).
-Because of this documentation must only be provided in the following cases:
+Because of this, documentation needs to only be provided in the following cases:

-1. When a new deployment with multiple AZs should be tested for compliance.
+1. When a new deployment with multiple AZs should be tested for compliance initially.
-2. When there are physical changes in a deplyoment, which already provided the documentation: the changes needs to be documented and provided as soon as possible.
+2. When there are physical changes in a deployment, which already provided the documentation: the changes needs to be documented and provided as soon as possible.

 ### Alternative Documentation